CSC207-UofT/course-project-purplemongoose/README.md

 This project uses [Open JDK Java 17](https://jdk.java.net/17/) If you experince compiler issues, please check your JDK version

-Unit tests are written in [Junit5](https://junit.org/junit5/)
+Unit tests are written with [Junit5.7](https://junit.org/junit5/)

 ## Phase_0 Parts

 - Click [here](https://github.com/CSC207-UofT/course-project-purplemongoose/blob/main/Phase_0/specsheet.md) for the project spec sheet
-- The initial skeleton program is in `./Phase_0/kard_skeleton` and is lodable in Intellij.
+- The root directry of the program is an [IntelliJ](https://www.jetbrains.com/idea/) project.
+Please download IntelliJ to develop on the project.